 The move to contract manufacturing has been the catalyst that has fueled many innovative products by allowing companies to try new ideas without all of the overhead of owning factories.
 But, the designers aren’t usually in the building where products are being made and assembled, so a disconnect between the design and manufacturing is both possible and likely.
 Manufacturing partners don’t always understand the goals of the product and they have different motivations as well.
 And, the designers don't get the feedback about the realities, difficulties and possibilities of the manufacturing floor.
 The further you separate the designers and the manufacturers, the worse off the product is.

-My job is to bring together very different cultures, time zones, and languages.
+Synapse’s New Product Introduction Services bring together very different cultures, time zones, and languages.
 There is a lot of potential, but there can be a lot of challenges.
-I work with factories to make sure that they understand the product goal, test systems, and assembly lines as the designer intended.
-I work with design teams to make sure that they understand how to design products that can be manufactured effectively.
-My goal is to make sure the product is made in the best interests of the client whether that, is quality, cost, or schedule.
+We work with factories to make sure that they understand the product goal, test systems, and assembly lines as the designer intended.
+Wework with design teams to make sure that they understand how to design products that can be manufactured effectively.
+Our goal is to make sure the product is made in the best interests of the client whether that, is quality, cost, or schedule.

 Synapse has a worldview of “It’s nice to be nice.”
 A lot of tech companies are aggressive and confrontational.
 It took me a while to understand that the Synapse philosophy is more effective in getting the most out of your colleagues, yourself, and your manufacturing partners.